sreyalingala/retail-decision-copilot/README.md

 ## Short overview

-Retail Decision Copilot is a portfolio project aimed at **data analyst and business analyst** workflows: revenue, margin, promotions, inventory risk, returns, and supplier performance—backed by a realistic retail schema, **parameterized analyst-grade SQL**, and a small **AI routing layer** that maps questions to those vetted queries (it does **not** generate arbitrary SQL).
+Retail Decision Copilot is a portfolio project aimed at **data analyst and business analyst** workflows: revenue, margin, promotions, inventory risk, returns, and supplier performance backed by a realistic retail schema, **parameterized analyst-grade SQL**, and a small **AI routing layer** that maps questions to those vetted queries (it does **not** generate arbitrary SQL).

-The UI is a clean **analyst workspace** (not a dashboard): natural-language mode, manual mode, transparent SQL, and tabular results.
+The UI is a clean **analyst workspace** (not a dashboard): natural language mode, manual mode, transparent SQL, and tabular results.

 ---

 ## Why I built this

-I wanted something that feels like **real analyst work**—where the hard part is framing the question, choosing the right grain, and trusting the numbers—while still being **honest about how AI fits in**.
+I wanted something that feels like **real analyst work** where the hard part is framing the question, choosing the right grain, and trusting the numbers—while still being **honest about how AI fits in**.

 A lot of “AI analytics” demos hide the query layer.
 That makes for a flashy story but a weak interview story.
 Here, **SQL stays center stage**: window functions, CTEs, rankings, and time comparisons live in real modules you can read and defend.
 The AI piece is deliberately narrow: **pick an analysis and parameters from a catalog**, then let Postgres do what Postgres is good at.